Dewey Martin (musician): New Buffalo Springfield

 When the original band broke up Martin formed a new version in September 1968.
-Dubbed "New Buffalo Springfield", the lineup comprised guitarists Dave Price (Davy Jones' stand-in in The Monkees) and Gary Rowles (son of jazz pianist Jimmy Rowles); bass player Bob Apperson; drummer Don Poncher; and horn player Jim Price, who later became a top session musician for The Rolling Stones and Joe Cocker among others.
+Dubbed "New Buffalo Springfield", the lineup comprised guitarists Dave Price (Davy Jones' stand-in in The Monkees) and Gary Rowles (son of jazz pianist Jimmy Rowles); bass player Bob Apperson; drummer Don Poncher; and horn player Jim Price.

-The new band toured extensively and appeared at the highly publicised "Holiday Rock Festival" in San Francisco on December 25–26 but soon ran afoul of Stephen Stills and Neil Young who took legal action to prevent Martin from using the band's name.
+The new band toured extensively but Stephen Stills and Neil Young took legal action to prevent Martin from using the band's name.

 In February 1969, Martin and Dave Price formed a second version of New Buffalo Springfield with guitarist Bob "BJ" Jones and bass player Randy Fuller, brother of Bobby Fuller.
 The band did some tentative recordings with producer Tom Dowd overseeing but they were scrapped.
-They performed live at the Easter Rock Festival in Fort Lauderdale, FL on April 1 of 1969.
+They performed live at the Easter Rock Festival in Fort Lauderdale, FL on April 1, 1969.

 The second line up was expanded with another guitarist Joey Newman in June 1969, but two months later Martin was fired and the remaining members carried on as Blue Mountain Eagle.